 materials, language, memory, and time

-Stephanie Dudley is a Toronto-based filmmaker working across stop-motion animation, analogue film, and material-driven processes.
-Her practice engages tactile methods including fermented and distressed 16mm film, physically printed and scanned text, and macro photography.
+I am a Toronto-based filmmaker working across stop-motion animation, analogue film, and material-driven processes.
+My practice engages tactile methods including fermented and distressed 16mm film, physically printed and scanned text, and macro photography.

-Her previous short film, Little Theatres: Homage to the Mineral of Cabbage, screened internationally, including at TIFF and the Annecy International Animation Film Festival.
-Moving away from traditional narrative, her work takes sensory, poetic forms that attend to what persists beneath visibility and language.
+My 2011 short film, Little Theatres: Homage to the Mineral of Cabbage, screened internationally, including at TIFF and the Annecy International Animation Film Festival.

 CV